-This collection of resources and IMPACT II programs on Holocaust Education is provided to ensure that the important lessons of the Holocaust are not forgotten and will be passed on from generation to generation.
+This collection of resources and Ideas with IMPACT projects on Holocaust Education is provided to ensure that the important lessons of the Holocaust are not forgotten and will be passed on from generation to generation.

 The Florida Holocaust Museum in St. Petersburg, contracted by the Florida Department of Education, invites you to use their dynamic literature-based lessons about the Holocaust, genocide, and character education.
 These large teaching trunks are designed to accommodate the needs of one class or a team of teachers from first grade to high school.
 The selected materials align with state standards and are grade appropriate.
 Loan periods for the trunks are for one month to six weeks and are available free of charge with free shipping to public schools throughout the state.

 The curricula focus on integration of subject areas, cooperative learning, multiple intelligences, and an emphasis on reading and writing skills.
 Themes include:

 - Different and the Same for first and second grade;

 - Creating Community for third and fourth grade;

 - Beginning Holocaust Studies for fifth grade;

 - Historical Perspectives of the Holocaust for high school.